 Aspen Homeland Security Group

-General Swan is the Vice President for Education at the Association of the United States Army (AUSA) and the Executive Director of the Institute of Land Warfare in Arlington, VA.
+General Guy Swan is the Vice President for Education at the Association of the United States Army (AUSA) and the Executive Director of the Institute of Land Warfare in Arlington, VA.
 AUSA is a private, professional, non-profit educational organization that advocates for and supports the United States Army and its Soldiers – Active Army, Army National Guard, and Army Reserve – as well as Army Civilians, Veterans, Retirees, Wounded Warriors, family members, and concerned citizens.

 At AUSA, General Swan is responsible for the overall outreach, messaging strategy, and operations of the Association’s education mission as a professional association.
 He directs the Association’s educational arm, the Institute of Land Warfare, and oversees AUSA’s congressional affairs program, military family advocacy programs, publications, AUSA-sponsored Army-Industry Symposia.